Are new sponsors only accepted during the summer before school starts?

 The process is fairly informal.
 Simply complete the Sponsor Registration Form and follow the instructions on the form, including sending a copy of the completed form along with your contribution of $350 US to the address shown on the form.
 Please remember that students benefit from the continuity of a single sponsor through grade 12.

-Students in needs of sponsors are assigned throughout the calendar year.
-However, most new student/sponsor assignments are made in the late summer before the fall term begins.
-New sponsors who come onboard very late in the school year are normally assigned a student for the beginning of the following school year.
+Students are assigned throughout the calendar year with one exception.
+New sponsors who come onboard very late in the school year are normally assigned a student in August at beginning of the new school year.

 Why is it necessary to pay someone in Zihuatanejo to administer the program?